department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/VAMC-communications-methods/Conversation-Guide.md

 ## Task 1: Usability testing - 20 minutes

-[Ex: You want to send a message to your doctor.
-Starting on X page, how would you find a way to do that?]
+[Ex: "You want to send a message to your doctor.
+Starting on X page, how would you find a way to do that?"]

 1) Task flow from VA.gov
 3) Task flow from system-level health care page